Youth Theater Speak 2017-2018

-Are you between the ages of 15 and 18?
-Would you like to spend part of your summer immersed in the study of theater?
-Are you interested in co-creating an original performance?
+Are you between the ages of 14 and 18?
+Are you interested in immersing yourself in the study of theater while co-creating an original performance?
 Do you enjoy throwing yourself into the creative process with an invigorating group of your peers?

 Participants are expected to bring a high level of commitment to the program, showing up fully to each session and willing to engage 100 percent in the creative process involved.

-Tuition for this summer seminar is $150 per participant.
+Tuition for the seminar is $200 per participant.
 A limited number of need-based scholarships are available.

-We are now accepting applications for Youth Theater Speak 2017 on a rolling basis.
-YTS 2017 will meet on Tuesdays and Thursdays from 6:00 - 9:30 p.m. beginning July 11 and ending with a performance on Saturday, August 19.
+We are now accepting applications for Youth Theater Speak 2017-2018 on a rolling basis.
+The first seminar will take place on Sunday, September 24 from 1:00 - 5:00 p.m.
 In order to maintain an intimate, high-quality experience, the program is limited to twelve participants.
 Once we have accepted twelve applicants, the application period will close.
-To apply, please download and complete this application (link does not work in Safari) or email Johannah at email@example.com and we will send you an application.
+To apply, please download and complete this application or email Johannah at email@example.com and we will send you an application.

 About the instructors: